 I’ve been working in the language services industry for a while now, so I used to think that I was already familiar with all of the TMS systems there were.
 I was right about this for a while.
 However, these days it seems there is a new language technology provider (LTP) popping up every week.
-This is great news for our industry, as we are long overdue for some meaningful innovation in this area.
+This is great news for our industry as we are long overdue for some meaningful innovation in this area.
 However, it can be a struggle to stay up to speed with all the latest technologies out there.
 Sometimes I can’t help but feel like an old man in my rocking chair shaking my head at all the newfangled technologies.
-And don’t you laugh at me… I’m sure some of you can relate!
+Do I detect some laughter?
+I’m quite sure some of you can relate!

-Every time I open up Facebook (I haven’t quite made the transition to Snapchat yet…), I see an advertisement for a particular translation company that I have never heard of before.
-(I’m not going to say the name, because it is not relevant here).
-And when I say “every time”, I am not exaggerating.
+Every time I open up Facebook (And let’s not even discuss the transition to Snapchat…), I see an advertisement for a particular translation company that I have never heard of before.
+(I’m not going to say the name because it is not relevant here).
+And when I say “every time”, I’m really not exaggerating.
 This ad campaign is aggressive.
 The ad has even followed me to other sites, showing up in banners and popups while I am just minding my own business online.
-It is following me.
+It is quite literally following me.
 It won’t stop.
 All I want to do is watch the latest Star Wars trailer in peace, but this stupid ad won’t leave me alone.

-So I finally gave into the pressure (yes, I usually end up doing whatever Facebook tells me to) and clicked on the advertisement.
+So I finally gave into the pressure (yes, I usually end up doing whatever Facebook tells me to do) and clicked on the advertisement.
 I wanted to see what this was all about.
 The website is slick.
 It goes into detail about how their innovative new platform includes such features as “built in spellchecker” and something called “translation memories.”
-I’ll tell you, if I was somebody else (somebody with less experience in this industry), this product would sound pretty damn fabulous.
+I’ll be perfectly honest, if I were somebody else (somebody with less experience in this industry), this product would sound pretty damn fabulous.

-Looking a little further, I started looking at the various features that this platform had to offer.
-Here are a few that I noted down:
+Delving a little deeper, I started looking at the various features that this platform had to offer.
+Here are a few that I jotted down:

 Editor’s note: They are referring to custom-training the MT engines.
-However, there is no mention that this will of course mean hiring linguists to post edit the content.
+However, there is no mention that this will of course mean hiring linguists to post-edit the content.
 The website made it seem like this was a breeze.
-However, we know that in order to train a machine translation engine, you have to have human translators involved in this process.
+However, we know that in order to train a machine translation engine, we have to have human translators involved in this process.
 Nine times out of ten, this means hiring an LSP.
-Any self-respecting LSP is going to already have their preferred methodology for training and maintaining MT engines that allow them to be more efficient, but now you will be forcing them to work in this tool that they have never heard of before.
+Any self-respecting LSP is going to already have their preferred methodology for training and maintaining MT engines that allows them to be more efficient, but now you will be forcing them to work in this tool that they have never heard of before.
 Good luck with that.

 Editor’s note: Really?
 Translation Memories?
 Innovative?
 Is this 1993?
 I’m not even going to comment on this further… I just can’t…